 Gross motor skills target the large muscles associated with movement and coordination, mainly the extremities, such as the arms and legs and the torso.
 Unlike fine motor skills which helps a person to complete tasks requiring more intricate movements.

-To exercise these areas, one performs physical activities to engage these areas to improve
+To exercise these areas, one performs physical activities to engage these areas to improve their gross motor skill:

 - Awareness of themselves (their physical presence)